 I want to help the work of Road to Home

-Most often, our participants move in to their new homes with little to no possessions.
-Please consider helping to make their new house a home by donating.
+Most often, our participants move into their new homes with little or no possessions.
+Please consider helping them to make their new house a home.

 - Donations of Small Items for Newly Housed Participants